 Lifestyle Changes to Manage Brain Tumors

 Some brain tumors may cause little or no problems.
 Others can make it hard to do daily tasks.
-Lifestyle changes may help you better control these problems.
+Lifestyle changes may help you manage problems.

-You may not be able to use certain machinery such as a car, if seizures can't be controlled.
-Most states have laws against driving a car or truck on a public road for at least 6 months from your last seizure.
-In some cases, driving may be banned completely.
+People with uncontrolled seizures may not be able to use machines, such as a car.
+Most states have laws against driving a motor vehicle for at least 6 months from a person's last seizure.
+Some people may be completely banned from driving.

-A social worker can help you arrange for rides.
-They can also help you find someone to take over other duties that put you in danger such as mowing the lawn or using a ladder.
-Use your employer's resources to help you find a task that won’t put you or others at risk.
-Under the Americans with Disabilities Act (ADA), they must do this for you.
+A social worker may be able to help a person arrange for rides.
+They may also to help a person find someone to daily tasks that may be dangerous, such as mowing the lawn or using a ladder.
+Employers can help their employees find tasks that will not put them or others at risk.
+People with seizures have legal support under the Americans with Disabilities Act (ADA).

 Movement and Coordination Problems

-Some tumors can make it hard to use your hands, arms, legs, or eyes.
-Some tasks like working with knives or power tools, may become dangerous.
-Different types of therapy can help you get back some of what you lost.
-It will also help you find the tools you need for daily tasks.
+Some tumors can make it hard for a person to use their hands, arms, legs, or eyes.
+Some tasks like working with knives or power tools may become dangerous.
+Different types of therapy can help a person get back some skills.
+It will also help people find the tools they need for daily tasks.

 Thinking and Behavioral Problems

-Thinking is complex.
-It involves memory, understanding, and intelligence.
+Thinking involves memory, understanding, and intelligence.
 These can all start to worsen over time.
-It’s common for people to have changes in how they feel, think, or act.
-Talk to those close to you about your brain tumor.
+It is common for people to have changes in how they feel, think, or act.
+People with seizures should talk to those close to them about their brain tumor.
 This may help to cut back on mix-ups and any problems linked to these changes.

-These problems may go away after the tumor is treated.
+These problems may or may not go away after the tumor is treated.

-Cancer is a life-defining event that can be hard to handle.
-It can be overwhelming to think and worry about treatment, changes, and uncertainty.
-Be sure to rely on family, friends, and other people in your life.
-People who allow themselves to seek help while they are recovering from cancer can often have a better emotional balance.
-Other sources:
+It can be scary to think and worry about treatment, changes, and uncertainty.
+Family, friends, and other people in a person's life can help.
+People who seek help while they are being treated for cancer can often have a better emotional balance.
+Other sources of support are:

 Family and caregivers may also need support.
-Encourage them to seek support groups or counseling geared toward them.
+They should seek support groups or therapy.

-Brain tumors found in later stages can be harder to treat.
 Some people choose treatments to help ease symptoms.
-Others choose to fully stop it.
-For some people, it may be realistic to start end-of-life planning.
-Aspects may include:
+Others choose to fully stop all treatments.
+Some people may need to start end-of-life planning.
+This may mean: